Ann Little – driven to a terrible act

 And after?

-However much one may pity Ann Little, the fact remains that little Joseph and Annie endured a terrible experience.
+However much one may pity Ann Little, the fact remains that little Joseph and Ann endured a terrible experience.
 And it was only down to luck (Jonathan Oldman hearing screams) and his swift and brave response that they weren’t murdered that night by their mother.

 With the near-tragedy occurring so soon after the 1881 census, we have to wait ten years to find out more about the children.